 4/ Squash Tacos

 The squash tacos are from a hot new Mexican restaurant in Gastown called Monarca.
-Think small fresh tacos served open with melted cheese and small roasted butternut squash chunks topped with onion and fresh cilantro.
+Think small fresh tacos served open with small roasted butternut squash chunks and melted cheese topped with onion and fresh cilantro.
 Add a squeeze of fresh lime before taking a bite.
 After one bite, you’ll want to eat your vegetables this fall.

 5/ Fresh corn on the cob with Jalapeño Jelly